-In December 2017, H.R.1 (the Tax Cuts and Jobs Act) was signed into law, which enacts significant changes to U.S. tax and related laws.
+In December 2017, the Tax Cuts and Jobs Act was signed into law, which enacts significant changes to U.S. tax and related laws.
 The primary impact to us is a reduction of the federal corporate income tax rate from 35% to 21% effective January 1, 2018.
-Each of our regulatory jurisdictions initiated dockets regarding the impact of the Tax Cuts and Jobs Act on customer rates.
-Our Montana and South Dakota jurisdictional filings are discussed below.
-We do not expect the required FERC or Nebraska filings to be significant.
-In each of our jurisdictions, we expect the Tax Cuts and Jobs Act related credits to continue and be subject to true-up until base rates are reset in a general rate case filing.
-We expect to file a Montana electric rate case in September 2018, based on a 2017 test year.
+In each of our jurisdictions, we expect the Tax Cuts and Jobs Act related credits to continue and be subject to true-up until base rates are reset in a general rate case filing or agreement is reached with our state regulatory commissions as to how the impact of the Tax Cuts and Job Act will be resolved.